 Legislation in relation to the split-sponsorship provisions have already come into effect, but the Department of Home Affairs has not applied these changes to the partner visa program yet.

 At Kin Migration, we are centred on providing timely and tailored support.
-Book your consultation today for:
+Book your Strategy Session for:

-- Strategic advice from an experienced Registered Migration Agent on the critical requirements applicable to you and your significant other
+- Detailed advice from an experienced Registered Migration Agent on the critical requirements applicable to you and your significant other

-- Detailed guidance on how to make the best of your evidence
+- Expert guidance on how to make the best of your evidence

-- A strict focus on the quickest pathway to permanent residency
+- A strict focus on the most straightforward pathway to permanent residency